joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-post-loop-as-a-gutenberg-block.md

 ## Creating our fields {#create-fields}

-What fields will our block will need to control an output of posts?
-Sometimes I like to start here because it gets me thinking about how I’m going to use the block.
-I know this block will interface with the WP_Query class, so a few fields immediately come to mind.
+Sometimes I like to start with creating my field groups because it gets me thinking about how I’m going to use the block.
+I know this block will interface with the [WP_Query](https://developer.wordpress.org/reference/classes/wp_query/){target="_blank"} class, so a few fields immediately come to mind.

-1. **Selection Type** <br/>Will we display the most recent posts or do we want to hand pick them?
+1. **Selection Type** <br/>We should be able to display the most recent posts or hand pick them.
-2. **Category**  <br/>If we’re displaying the most recent posts, do we want to limit them to a specific category?
+2. **Category**  <br/>If we’re displaying the most recent posts, we should be able to limit them to a specific category.
-3. **Limit**  <br/>If we’re displaying the most recent posts, do we want to set a limit for how many are returned?
+3. **Limit**  <br/>If we’re displaying the most recent posts, we should be able to set a limit for how many are returned.
 4. **Select Posts**  <br/>If we choose "select posts", we'll want a relationship field to hand pick our posts from a list.

 !["Field Group"](/images/block-guide-field-group.jpg "Creating the block's field group")